Continuing Education Guidelines & Definitions

 SPECIAL REQUEST:

 The Board will consider any reasonable special requests from individual licensees for continuing education credits and procedures.
-The Board may, in individual cases involving physical disability, illness, or extenuating circumstances, grant a hardship or extension.
-An extension of the continuing education requirements shall be for a period of time not to exceed one year, except in the case of military obligations in which case the Board will grant exceptions as necessary.
+The Board may, in individual cases involving physical disability, illness, or extenuating circumstances, grant an extension for obtaining CE.
+An extension of the continuing education requirement shall be for a period not to exceed one year, except in the case of military obligations, in which case the Board will grant exceptions as necessary.
 No extension of time shall be granted unless the licensee submits a written request to the Board.

 SELF DIRECTED ACTIVITIES:

 The Board will allow self-directed activities to fulfill the continuing education requirements of the licensee.
-When submitted for review, the licensee must be aware that self-directed activities must be documented by the licensee within the current year reporting period.
-Self-directed activities may include self-study courses, research, field studies, teaching of irrigation courses or workshops or tours as they relate to the profession of Irrigation Contracting.
-Full-time academics may not include studies customarily associated with their usual university or college instructional teaching loads.
+When submitted for review, the licensee must be aware that self-directed activities must be documented by the licensee within the current reporting period.
+Self-directed activities may include self-study courses, research, field studies, teaching of irrigation courses or workshops, or tours as they relate to the profession of irrigation contracting.
+Full-time academic teachers may not submit CE for studies customarily associated with their usual university or college instructional teaching loads.

-Continuing Education Applications are approved by committee once a month.
-Applications submitted after November 15 cannot be guaranteed for approval within the license renewal year.
-If the Continuing Education Application is received on or before November 15, it will be evaluated in time to avoid delay in the renewal of your license.
-The six week window between the deadline for receipt of the Continuing Education Activity Form and the renewal of license deadline will provide the licensee with the opportunity to:
+Continuing education submissions are approved by the committee once a month.
+CE submitted after October 1 cannot be guaranteed for approval within the license renewal year.
+If the continuing education is received on or before October 1, it will be evaluated in time to avoid delay in the renewal of your license.
+The window between the deadline for receipt of continuing education and the renewal of license deadline will provide the licensee with the opportunity to:

-- be notified that his/her Continuing Education activity has been approved or denied;
+1. be notified that his/her continuing education activity has been approved or denied

-- resubmit an application which has been given a deferred status (due to incompleteness or other reasons);
+2. resubmit the activity which has been given a deferred status (due to incompleteness or other reasons)

-- submit other activities if any of the applicant’s initial submittals have not been approved.
+3. take and submit other activities if any initial submittals are ultimately rejected

 FAILURE TO COMPLY:

-Failure of a licensee to complete the continuing education requirements as set forth, or failure to file a report of completed continuing education, or failure to submit a written request for an extension shall be grounds for denial of license renewal and possible forfeiture of license.
+Failure of a licensee to complete the continuing education requirements as set forth, failure to submit completed continuing education, or failure to submit a written request for an extension shall be grounds for denial of license renewal and possible forfeiture of license.

 BOARD DENIAL:

-If the Board disapproves the submitted Continuing Education Application in whole or part, the licensee will be so notified and will be granted 30 days by the Board to correct the deficiencies noted unless further time is granted by the board.
+If the Continuing Education Committee does not approve the submitted continuing education in whole or part, the licensee will be so notified and granted 30 days to correct the deficiencies noted, unless additional time is granted by the Board.
+If the continuing education application is received after October 1, the amount of time granted to correct any deficiencies will be at the discretion of the Committee.

 APPEAL:

-In the event of denial, in whole or part, of any Continuing Education Application the licensee shall have the right to submit a written appeal to the Board within 30 days of the date of notification of the denial.
-The appeal will be considered and the decision of the Board will be final.
+In the event of partial or complete denial of any continuing education, the licensee shall have the right to submit a written appeal to the Board within 30 days of the denial notification.
+The appeal will be considered, and the decision of the Board shall be final.